 The new rates only become less expensive for transactions that are at least $66.67.
 Unfortunately, very few retailers, coffee shops, bakeries, or QSRs have average transactions greater than this amount.
 Most are between $5 and $20.

 Even more unfortunately, Square only recently notified small business owners of this change, making it difficult to find a cheaper solution quickly.
 Citing industry standards, Square’s blog post announcing the change argued that they must raise their rates to ensure that they make a profit on every transaction.

 This depends on the type of business you own, particularly your average transaction and your total sales volume.
 But let’s create a simple hypothetical to help illustrate.

 A coffee shop averages $2,000 of credit card sales per day with an average transaction of $10.
 This means they are processing 200 transactions every day and 73,000 a year.
 Total annual sales are therefore $730,000.

 Under the old pricing model, the coffee shop would pay the flat 2.75% of the total which comes to $20,075.
 Under that new processing rates the flat 2.6% comes to $18,980 plus $7,300 for the $0.10 charge with each transaction.
 The new total comes to $26,280, an increase of $6,205 every year.

 Again, this is one example.
 If your businesses processes fewer transactions or has a greater average transaction value, the difference will be less.
 Likewise, if your average transaction is less than $10, and you have more than 200 transactions a day, this difference will be even greater.

-Business that are most likely to be affected by this change are the very business that Square markets most to: coffee shops, bakeries, kiosks, delis, etc. Sadly, these businesses are also more likely to feel the financial hit of this change than others.
+Businesses that are most likely to be affected by this change are the very businesses that Square markets most to: coffee shops, bakeries, kiosks, delis, etc. Sadly, these businesses are also more likely to feel the financial hit of this change than others.